Did you know that there is a FREE trail to do at Doncaster Lakeside with the kids?

 This amazing collection of weird and wonderful rock formations makes a great day out for families, climbers and those wanting to enjoy the simple pleasures of fresh air and magnificent views over Nidderdale.

-We visited in August 2019.
+We visited recently (August 2020).
 It’s a wonderful place, the kids loved climbing (my heart was in my mouth a few times as they climbed bigger rocks) but we all loved exploring.
+The toilets were open and social distancing measures in place.

 There’s no admission charge at Brimham Rocks.
 Parking is free for National Trust members.